 I am always in the market for a good ghost story.
 Followers of Bookbound may well remember that Susan Hill’s classic ghost story ‘The Woman in Black’ made it, rather strangely perhaps , into my Top Ten Comfort Reads.
 I like nothing better than raising my heckles and disappearing off to dark, forbidding places, bring on the spooks I say!

 But the trouble is, in recent years I have found good ghost stories rather hard to find.
 By the way I am quite happy to be proven wrong in this assertion, so feel free to send me your best supernatural offerings.
 But be warned I am quite picky.
 I am not talking horror here, not overtly gruesome or grizzly.
-I am talking about an old fashioned ghost story, filled with lots of psychologically head messing and gloomy attics.
+I am talking about an old fashioned ghost story, filled with lots of psychological head messing and gloomy attics.
 Ideally it will contain a storm and definitely an isolated house with untold secrets.
 Throw in a few freaked out locals for good measure and I am in clover .

 The last great ghost story I remember reading was Sarah Waters delicious The Little Stranger.
 Dark, powerful and reread at least twice, it scratched my ghost story itch.
 I was starting to think that no one was writing great ghost stories anyone more.